-David M. Sawaneh, was born in Sulimania, Koinadugu District in Northern Sierra Leone.

-Attended primary and secondary schools in Kabala, Sierra Leone.
+David M. Sawaneh, was born in Sulaimania, Koinadugu district in Northern Sierra Leone.
+He attended primary and secondary schools in Kabala, Sierra Leone.

-Upon completion of high school taught grade school as an untrained teacher from 1994 to 1996.
+Upon completion of high school, he taught grade school as a high school graduate from 1994 to 1996.